 Expanding ammunition flattens on impact to increase the size of the wound (and therefore its lethality) while reducing its penetration, which would allow for a human body to better absorb the bullet.
 Soft Point Ammo has the jacket removed from the nose while Hollow Point has an internal cavity.
 Cruciform ammunition has an X shaped incision in the tip, causing it to split and expand in a controlled fashion.
 While the Hague Convention prohibits the use of expanding ammunition in warfare, it is permitted or even required in certain circumstances such as hunting or law enforcement, where quickly disabling the target may prevent loss of life and over-penetration may put bystanders at risk (though the latter point isn't nearly as significant as people make it out to be - even if your bullet won't over penetrate, many of the other bullets you shoot can still easily miss and hit a bystander—a source of civilian casualties more common than over penetration by orders of magnitude).

-Frangible bullets are designed to disintegrate into tiny pieces when they impact a hard surface; this can protect against the danger of ricochets in close quarters, and limit the chance of, say, shooting through the skin of an aircraft.
+Frangible bullets are designed to disintegrate into tiny pieces when they impact a hard surface; this can protect against the danger of ricochets in close quarters, and limit the chance of, say, shooting through the skin of an aircraft, as well as do more damage to the body, as most criminals can't afford body armor.
 Air marshals would be likely to carry such ammunition.

 MythBusters once did a test to see how much tissue a bullet went through (based on myths that a very fat or very muscular man survived a gunshot).
 16 Inches of fat couldn't stop a bullet, nor could 14 inches of muscle.
-I think they were using a .223 round.
+They were using a .223 round.